By Norman Manzon

 2. Reasons and Motives

 One must never keep Mosaic laws out of a sense of legal obligation or for justification or sanctification.
-Nor may he keep any law so he could look Jewish or pious or to promote godliness or religiosity via Jewishness, as Jewishness never drew anyone closer to God.
+Nor may he keep any law so he could look Jewish or pious or promote godliness or religiosity via Jewishness, as Jewishness never drew anyone closer to God.
 Scripture never called anyone to Jewishness, but to a holy walk.
 This matter was settled in the Acts 15 council and is exemplified by Paul's refusal to circumcise the Gentile believer Titus (Galatians 2:3).
 Jesus decried such Pharisaical attitudes (Matthew 6:5; 23:5).
-If Jesus proved to be a Chinaman, what a shock that would be for those who are puffed up because of their Jewishness or appearance as Jews!
+If Jesus proved to be a Gentile, what a shock that would be for those who are puffed up because of their Jewishness or appearance as Jews!
 Paul said, We recognize no one according to the flesh (2 Corinthians 5:16); and 1 Samuel 16:7:

 |But the LORD said to Samuel, "Do not look at his appearance or at the height of his stature, because I have rejected him; for God sees not as man sees, for man looks at the outward appearance, but the LORD looks at the heart.|